dlewiski/order-pizza/README.md

 ## Description

-_This website provides and input for the user to enter a number.
-After the user enters a number and clicks submit, the website will display information below the form.
-Depending upon what number the user enters, a specific result will display.
-It will either show, beep, boop, or I'm sorry David I'm afraid you cant do that, or a list of all the integers up to that number_
+_This website allows a user to enter their name and place and order for a pizza.
+The user can select from four different toppings as well as a small or large pizza.
+After clicking the order pizza submit button, the program calculates and displays the cost of the pizza.
+The cost of the pizza is determined by how many ingredients are selected and whether the user chooses a small or large pizza.
+The UI also displays the list of ingredients the user selected_

 ## Setup/Installation Requirements

+* _Follow this link https://github.com/dlewiski/order-pizza and open the index.html file into any web browser_
-* _Follow this link https://github.com/dlewiski/beep-boop and open the index.html file into any web browser_
+* _Follow this link https://github.com/dlewiski/order-pizza and open the index.html file into any web browser_

 ## Specifications